-Coronavirus kills 3 in a single family; several remain ill
+Coronavirus kills 4 in a single family; several remain ill

 Carmine Fusco trained horses that competed at harness racing tracks in the area.
 Andriana Fusco told The Morning Call that she disputed reports that the virus may have been spread through a family gathering attended by a person who’d had contact with 69-year-old John Brennan, a former harness racing trainer who worked for years at New York’s Yonkers Raceway.

-Brennan, who lived in northern New Jersey, was the first person in the state to die because of the virus, on March 10.
+Brennan lived in northern New Jersey and was the first person in the state to die because of the virus, on March 10.

-Andriana Fusco told the newspaper her brother hadn’t been in New Jersey in the past two weeks and that she hadn’t seen him since last month.
+Andriana Fusco told the newspaper her brother Carmine hadn’t been in New Jersey in the past two weeks and that she hadn’t seen him since last month.
 She also said other members of her family had been sickened by the virus.